African Union of Railways: Couplings

 The American AAR coupler is the most widely used of the modern types, and is usable with the heaviest trains of regularly 32000 t.

 Whatever the advantages of the modern SA3 coupler, it is not as widely used as the AAR and is in the minority.
 The SA3 coupler has been used in a train of 43400 t, thus either matching or surpassing the strength of the AAR coupler.

-Match wagons can overcome incompatibilities at the price of extra deadweight.
-Similarly with coupling adapters.
+Match wagons can overcome incompatibilities at the price of considerable extra deadweight.
+Similarly with deadweight of coupling adapters.

 The type of coupling is less important when trains travel in fixed block loads.

 Modern wagons are usually built with draw-gear designed for easy conversion to some kind of centre coupling such as the AAR or SA3.

 Brakes

 Westinghouse air brakes and vacuum brakes (or no continuous brakes at all) are usually fitted.
 Dual brakes or piped only can overcome incompatibilities.
 Vacuum brakes are considered to be obsolete.
 Electronically controlled pneumatic brakes (ECP) are starting to be fitted on faster, heavy-duty trains for higher performance, and the two ECP systems are compatible.
 Air brakes are to be preferred to vacuum brakes because of their greater power.